Apollon Smyrnis F.C.: Apollon Smyrna's stadium

 Apollon acquired its own stadium in 1894.
-At this point we should examine a little the background of the foundation of the first ground of Apollon.
 Fourteen years before, in 1880, Ioannis Damvergis with Apostolos Psaltof, Stefanos Papamihalis and I. Makroulidis, all students of the Evangelic Faculty of Smyrna, created an off-hand gym in some open space, known with the name "love arena".
 After they opened the ground, they set up a perimeter using ropes because of a lack of money.
 Then, with hard economising, they bought a horizontal bar and other gymnastic equipment.
 The youth of Smyrna exercised there paying a symbolic price.
 Makroulidis was made cashier.
 This primitive gym constituted the precursor of the gym of Apollo, but was also the fountain for the later great athletes of the association.
 For this reason, the creator of this gym, Apostolos Psaltof, was called the "grandfather'" of Apollon.

 Later the gymnastic association "Apollon Smyrnis" moved to a space opposite the Greek Orphanage where was then built a big and modern gym in the district of Saint Tryfon, near the famous theatre "Terpsithea".

 In 1901 Apollon organized the first boat races in Smyrna, with the attendance of the other big Smyrna association, "Panionios", which was founded in 1898 and came forth from the union of associations "Orpheus" and "Gymnasium".